Ava-HW/Catculator/README.md

 ![size example](https://github.com/Ava-HW/CS50p-final-project/assets/126925721/6800bf92-cf5e-4104-818c-600a3977e60b)

 <a name="years"></a>
-## 2. How old is my cat in human years?
+## 5. Calculator 2: How old is my cat in human years?

 This calculator takes one input from the user, their cat's age in years.
 The program will output how old their cat is in human years.